-If you want to know more about numbered corporations, and whether you should incorporate a numbered corporation, you should check our our post about 6 key questions before incorporating a business.
+If you want to know more about numbered corporations, and whether you should incorporate a numbered corporation, you should check our post covering the 6 key questions to ask before incorporating a business.

+ULC's are sometimes confused for LLC's, which are something completely different.
 LLC stands for Limited Liability Company.
-LLC's are very common in the United States, but are not used in Canada.
+LLC's are very common in the United States, but are not available for registration as a corporate legal entity in Canada.

 LLP stands for Limited Liability Partnership.
 The rules regarding who may register an LLP vary in each Province, however, they are usually restricted to professional service partnerships such as accounting and law firms.
 They are not suitable for most small businesses.